Dates and Fees

 - an online written examination (held regionally)

-- an oral examination (held in Melbourne).
+- an oral viva examination (held in Melbourne).

 The written and oral components of the examination are held approximately six weeks apart.
+A pass in the Primary Examination is awarded upon obtaining a pass in both the written and viva components individually.

 Online Written Examination

 The written component of the Primary Examination will be an integrated examination.
-It will contain up to 360 questions in total, made up of Select Choice Questions (SCQ): Multiple Choice Questions (MCQ) and Extended Matching Questions (EMQ).
+It will contain up to 360 questions in total, made up of Select Choice Questions (SCQ), Multiple Choice Questions (MCQ) and Extended Matching Questions (EMQ).

 The exam will be split into two papers of up to 180 questions each, with each paper having a time limit of three hours, and held over the course of one day: